ryangooch/ryangooch.github.io/_posts/2017-2-12-Calculating-Massey-and-Colley.md

 In this case, Ohio State might appear to be 100 % better than Duke, or twice as good!
 This is unlikely to be true.
 The distortion aspect comes into play when we look at Louisville vs Syracuse, which makes Louisville appear to be 11% better than Syracuse.
 By the time you reach teams ranked around the 40 mark (normally the cut-off for at-large teams in the tournament), the difference is even smaller.
 Again, it's a possibility that this is the distribution of a team's objective ability, but not the only possibility, so it represents a problem.

 Another issue is that aggregating ordinal values (ranks) by taking an average coerces them into non-ordinal (but still real) numbers.
-In other words, it takes ranks and puts an aggregate of ranks into a rating.
-Which feels statistically dirty to do.
-In other (other) words, we compare apples to oranges by forcing everything to look like an apple when they're really oranges.
+In other words, it takes ranks and turns them into a rating by the process of aggregation.
+This feels statistically... dirty?
+In other (other) words, we compare apples to oranges by forcing everything to look like an apple when they're really oranges, pomegranates, avocados, and watermelon.
 Why not compare apples to apples (ratings) and convert to oranges (ranks) at the end?
-OK that's a pretty terrible though example but it made sense to me earlier today so maybe it will help you.
+OK that's a pretty terrible thought example but it made sense to me earlier today so maybe it will help you.
 If not, read on, it gets better I promise.

 ### Aggregating Ratings, Not Ranks
 So, we want to improve the bracket selection method by aggregating ranks, not ratings.
 That makes sense.
 But how do we do that?
 Well, there are smart ways to do this and we will cover one in the near future.
 For now, though, we can compute these ratings, but we still can't really compare them.
 Both Massey and Colley have differing ranges (min to max values), and variances (how much they deviate from whatever their mean is).
 Luckily, we have a tool at our disposal here: standardization.
 We can put each array into terms of each's mean value and its variance.
 Then, we can average the values together for a simple first-pass aggregation.